Antonio-Gorisek/Live-Wallpaper-Plugin/README.md

 Unity build calls the DLL via DllImport, which finds the Unity window (by name) and uses Windows functions to create a hidden WorkerW layer on the desktop.
 The DLL then sets the Unity window to WorkerW, removes the program frame and title bar, and resizes it to fit the desktop, setting the game window as the background on the windows.

 ## Easy setup
-1) You can take the complete source code or directly the dll file that is already built in DLL folder `DLL\WallpaperPlugin.dll`
+1) You can take the source code or directly the dll file that is already built `DLL\WallpaperPlugin.dll`
-2) Insert `WallpaperPlugin.dll` into the `Assets\Plugins` folder in the Unity Editor and you are done with the DLL file.
+2) Insert `WallpaperPlugin.dll` into the `Assets\Plugins` folder in the Unity Editor.
-3) You need the `WallpaperSetter.cs` script below this text.
-Copy the script and insert it into a GameObject in the scene.
+3) You need the `WallpaperSetter.cs` Copy the script and insert it into a GameObject.
-4) ⚠️ Don't forget to change the value of `private string gameProductName`
+4) ⚠️ Don't forget to change the value of `private string gameProductName` ⚠️
 5) After building and starting the project, the scene should run on the desktop as a live wallpaper.